 This seemed like a really great way to add weights to your running; it’s much more of a hassle and probably less effective to sprint with dumbbells in your hand.
 So, if you’re looking for a challenge, weighted vests might be a great option for you.

-It might seem a bit intimidating especially if you’re new to it, so here are some of the best weighted running vests for women that you might want to consider when you purchase:
+It might seem a bit intimidating especially if you’re new to it, so here are some of the best weighted running vests for women that you might want to consider.

 Best Weighted Running Vests For Women Compared and Reviewed